Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

     ```

 <a name="media_render"></a>
-## Rendering Audio/Video Data
+## Rendering audio/video data

-You can decide how to handle audio/video streaming data received from remote peer by using functions provided in this API set.
-You can also render sending audio/video data on local target device.
+You can decide how to handle audio/video streaming data received from a remote peer by using functions provided in this API set.
+You can also render sending audio/video data on the local target device.

-1. To get notified of creation of audio or video track from remote peer, use `webrtc_set_track_added_cb()` function:
+1. To get notified of creation of audio or video track from a remote peer, use `webrtc_set_track_added_cb()` function:

     ```c
     void _track_added_cb(webrtc_h webrtc, webrtc_media_type_e type, unsigned int track_id, void *user_data)